Jarrod-Angove/WAAMTools.jl/README.md

 As this is a julia package, you will first need to install julia.
 The easiest way to do this is to follow the instructions at [the julia downloads page](https://julialang.org/downloads/).

-You can install the package in your REPL with the following command:
+After julia is installed, launch it and enter the following command to install this package:
 ```julia-repl
 julia> import Pkg; Pkg.add(url="https://github.com/Jarrod-Angove/WAAMTools.jl")
 ```

-Once the package is installed, you can launch it in the REPL:
+Once the package is installed, you need to tell the current session to use it (this is something you will need to do every time you launch julia; the installation steps only happen once):

 ```julia-repl
 julia> using WAAMTools